jvkiran/testrepo/src/data/pages/privacy.md

 ## Introduction

-Our Privacy Policy sets out how your personal information is collected and used while you use the Site.
+Our Privacy Policy sets out how your personal information is collected and used while you use our site.
 We believe your personal information belongs to you, so we are very open about how we use it.

-​
-If you have questions about the Privacy Policy, want to know what data we store about you, or if you want to withdraw your consent to any data processing, let us know by emailing gdpr@oceanprotocol.com.
+If you have questions about the Privacy Policy, want to know what data we store about you, or if you want to withdraw your consent to any data processing, let us know by emailing [gdpr@oceanprotocol.com](mailto:gdpr@oceanprotocol.com).

 ## Our Policies